Major Characteristics of Religious Icon Art

 Antique and modern religious icons can be found in a variety of sizes, ranging from very large to miniature.
 Being an integral part of the Orthodox Church interior, holy icons appear in glittering mosaics or fresco murals, representing large permanent constructions.
 Smaller versions of the church icons are available in the form of diptychs, triptychs, and even pendants that can be hung around the neck.

 Variety of materials

 Early Christian icons were created and decorated with the use of a variety of materials, starting from enamel, precious metals, and gemstones to ivory and marble.
 However, traditional Orthodox icons are those painted on smoothed and shaped wooden panels preliminarily covered with a special cloth.

 Variety of symbols

 Nowadays, religious icon art is a widespread form of art that is gaining in popularity every year.
-There are actually numerous modern religious icons created in different styles that are available for sale today.
-However, the most valuable and collectible are certainly antique icons of museum quality, like those that can be found in our online store.
-So if you are looking for something really unique for your own collection, do not miss your chance and visit our gallery right now!
+There are numerous modern religious icons created in different styles that are available for sale today.
+However, the most valuable and collectible are certainly antique icons of museum quality like those that can be found in our online store.
+Do not miss your chance and visit our gallery now!